klaasdannen/metraweb6/en/products/rfid/starter-kits/index.md

 At the moment there are three different kits available for RFID at the HF RFID frequency (13.56 MHz) with varying read ranges from 100 to 350 mm.

 If your project requires a higher read range, UHF RFID might be the right technology for you.
-With our UHF Starter Ktit you will get a read range of up to 4 m with the included antenna.
+With our UHF Starter Kit you can get a read range of up to 3m with the included antenna.